Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: May 2023

 - A personal history of abuse or trauma

 - Recent loss

 Suicide is an important and often neglected subject for people with chronic illness.
-Research shows that rates of mental illness for those with a chronic illness or medical condition are greater than those without chronic illness.
+Research shows that rates of mental health conditions for those with a chronic illness or medical condition are greater than for those without chronic illness.
 If you or someone you know has a chronic health condition, knowing the warning signs is valuable.4

 According to recent studies, nearly 5 percent of American adults over the age of 18 have had suicidal thoughts.
-Some warning signs of suicide include:2,5,6
+Warning signs of a suicide attempt may include:2,5,6

 - Aggressive behavior

 - Increase in risk-taking, impulsive, or reckless behavior